 As simple as it is, some watchmakers are still trying to make the task even easier by equipping their timekeepers with “compass” bezels that have a 360-degree scale on them with distinct North, East, South and West marks on them.
 If you need to find south, just follow the procedure above and rotate your SportTaucher’s (or that of Seiko Land Golgo 13 Automatic Limited Edition (Ref.
 SBDC021) if you like Japanese watches better) bezel in order to set the “S” mark between the hour hand and 12 o’clock position on the dial.
 Here, you have your south.

-Based on a 2010 model, the watch is still very compact for a sporty model.
+Based on a 2010 model, the SportTaucher Kompass is still compact for a sporty model.
 Measuring 41.5 mm in diameter and equipped with rather short lugs, it doesn’t occupy too much space on your wrist.
-Also, at just 12 mm thick, it must also be quite comfortable when it comes to interacting with tight-cuffed shirts and field jackets.
+Also, at just 12 mm thick, it must also be comfortable when it comes to interacting with tight-cuffed shirts and field jackets.

 Compared to the SportTaucher 300M that the German brand has introduced back in 2010, the new watch features the same basic design, but ditches the original ETA 2824-2 movement in favor of more accessible Sellita SW200, which is essentially a clone of the aforementioned caliber.